bdastur/notes/aws/readmev2_1.md

   provisions resources to support a web application that handles http/s requests or an application that has background processing tasks.
 Web server tier, or worker tier as they are called.
+* It does not support applications developed in C++.
 --------------------------------------------------------------------------------

 ## AWS Config: